The-Riz5-Iz6-Wiz4/DataStructuresFinalProject/README.md

-# DataStructuresFinalProject
-By: Sulthan, Reyhan, Sandrian, and Rizky
+# Data Structures Final Project
+By: Sulthan (2502020075), Rayhan (2501982582), and Sandrian (2502016411) (L2CC)

+(Rizky was one of our members until he went solo for his own final project)

 WELCOME TO BATTLESHIPS: A C++ Remake